Araq/nimedit/docs.rst

 ======================================================
-        Aporia Pro User Manual
+        Edit.nim User Manual
 ======================================================

   "Copying bad design is not good design."

-Aporia Pro is a new editor / IDE written completely in Nim for Nim.
+Edit.nim is a new editor / IDE written completely in Nim for Nim.
 Its design is minimalistic and yet it is one of the most powerful editors out there.
 Once you tried it for a while, you cannot go back to other tools.